danishkhan0510/Stock-Analysis-based-on-News-Headlines/README.md

 # Stock-Analysis-based-on-News-Headlines
 The dataset contains top 25 headlines for each day and a label of 0 or 1 stating if the stock index went down or up.
 We will try to predict the status of stock index given the top headlines.
+We start by removing all punctuations and coverting all text to lower case.
+We append all the headlines together into a single string.
+We use count vectoriser to get the bag of words representation of the sentences.
+We use Random Forest Classifier for the sentiment prediction.
+In the end we check our model's performance with the confusion matrix, accuracy score and classification report.